Klarna Buy Now, Pay Later Review

 U.S. citizens that are at least 18, have a bank account and can receive texts may be eligible for Klarna.
 Applicants must also have a “positive credit history.”
 Other than that, requirements are vague.

-For most types of financing, the company performs a soft credit check.
+The company performs a soft credit check each time you attempt to finance with Klarna.
 Many borrowers with fair or good credit might be approved for Klarna — at least for small dollar purchases.

 Due to company guidelines, you can’t use Klarna for some purchases, including: